Xiaomi Screen Replacement Cost UK 2026

 - Against Samsung.
 Samsung's Galaxy S and Note lines push AMOLED panel prices higher still, partly because of the curved-edge flagships and integrated stylus digitisers.
 See our Samsung screen repair cost guide.

-The honest takeaway: Xiaomi's mid-range Redmi Note and Poco lines are among the best screen-repair value in the Android market, because the parts are standardised and widely available.
-The flagships cost more for the same reasons every flagship does — scarcer, higher-spec AMOLED assemblies.
+The takeaway: the Redmi Note and Poco mid-range sit among the best screen-repair value anywhere in Android, simply because their parts are standardised and easy to source.
+The flagships cost more for the reason all flagships do — scarcer, higher-spec AMOLED assemblies.
 The full cross-brand picture is on our Android screen replacement cost hub.

 Repair, replace, or claim on insurance?

-For the Redmi and Poco end of the family the maths is decisive — a screen at the figures published above is a fraction of a replacement handset, and the 27-month guarantee returns the phone to full everyday and resale value for more than two years.
-Even on a Xiaomi flagship, a panel replacement usually beats replacement once you weigh the part cost against the full price of a new device.
+At the Redmi and Poco end of the family the maths is decisive — a screen at the figures above is a fraction of a new handset, and the 27-month guarantee keeps the phone at full everyday and resale value for better than two years.
+Even on a Xiaomi flagship a panel swap generally wins once you set the part cost against the full price of a comparable device.

-If you carry phone insurance with accidental-damage cover, a claim is an alternative route, but it is worth weighing the excess, the effect on next year's premium, and the fact that many insurers fit aftermarket panels rather than OEM-grade — our repair vs insurance claim comparison lays out the trade-offs.
-The one honest exception is a handset with a separate board or liquid fault alongside the cracked screen: there the calculus changes, and we will diagnose it free and tell you straight if it is beyond economical repair before you commit.
-For a screen that is cracked but still displaying, our fix now or wait guide helps you judge the timing.
+An accidental-damage insurance claim is an alternative route, though it is worth weighing the excess, the effect on next year's premium, and the fact that many insurers fit aftermarket panels rather than OEM-grade — our repair vs insurance claim comparison lays out the trade-offs.
+The one honest exception is a handset carrying a board or liquid fault behind the cracked screen: there the calculation changes, so we diagnose it free and tell you straight if it is beyond economical repair before you commit.
+For a screen that is cracked but still showing a picture, our fix now or wait guide helps you judge the timing.

 Frequently asked questions